 - General Description of Duties

-Performs sworn corrections deputy duties involving the care, custody, and physical restraint, when necessary, of prisoners or inmates within a corrections facility, while on work details, or while being transported outside the facility.
-Responsibilities include booking and releasing offenders; maintaining security of the facility; enforcing security rules, regulations and procedures; and escorting offenders within and/or outside the secure confines of the corrections facility.
+Performs sworn corrections duties involving the care, custody, and physical restraint, when necessary, of prisoners or inmates within a corrections facility or while on work detail or while being transported outside the facility.
+Responsibilities include; booking and releasing offenders, maintaining security of the facility, enforcing security rules, regulations and procedures, and escorting offenders within and/or outside the secure confines of the corrections facility.